englercj/harvest-engine/docs/schema_language_guide.md

 ## Structs

 A collection of named and typed fields.
-Cannot contain methods.
 Can extend a single struct, which inherits the fields.
+Structs must be defined before they are used as a type.
+Fields are defined in the format `name: type = default;`:

 ```c
 struct Base {}